Bethel Office of Financial Aid

 Subsidized loans are for undergraduate students with financial need, as determined by your calculated SAI from the FAFSA.
 Subsidized loans do not accrue interest while you are in school at least half-time enrolled or during deferment periods.
 Your need is determined by your academic year cost of attendance budget minus SAI and other financial aid (such as grants or scholarships).

 What are the current federal borrowing thresholds and interest rates?
-Visit the federal student aid website for the most current information on federal subsidized and unsubsidized loans.
+Visit the Federal Student Aid website for the most current information on federal subsidized and unsubsidized loans.

 Do you have any preferred private lenders that I could reach out to?
 Please visit Bethel's preferred private lender list.